TRaSH-Guides/Guides/docs/Plex/Tips/Plex-media-server.md

 1. Public IP **If you need to provide a screenshot always mask this IP :bangbang:**
 1. Manually specify a public port if you run Docker or want a fixed port.
 1. Enter the Plex port you want to use. (default: `32400`)
 1. Click on `Apply` and when everything is set up correctly, your Plex Media Server should be fully accessible outside of your network, so you can connect to your Plex server from outside.
 You may also need to configure port forwarding on your router.
-Detailed instructions are available [HERE](https://support.plex.tv/articles/200931138-troubleshooting-remote-access/){:target="\_blank" rel="noopener noreferrer"}.
+Detailed instructions are available [HERE](https://support.plex.tv/articles/200931138-troubleshooting-remote-access/).
 1. Enter your internet upload speed here and Plex can ensure it operates within this boundary.
 1. Set the maximum bitrate of a remote stream from this server.